jcorporation/myGPIOd/README.md

 - Configures gpio 3 as input:
   - Enables the pull-up resistor on start
-  - Sets GPIO 6 to low on rising event
+  - Sets GPIO 6 to inactive on rising event
-  - Sets GPIO 6 to high on falling event
+  - Sets GPIO 6 to active on falling event
   - Calls `/usr/local/bin/reboot.sh` after a button press (falling) of 2 seconds length
   - Calls `/usr/local/bin/poweroff.sh` on a short press (rising)
 - Configures gpio 4 as input:
   - Enables the pull-up resistor on start
   - Calls `/usr/local/bin/poweroff.sh` on a short press (falling)
 - Configures gpio 5 as output:
-  - Sets the value to high on start
+  - Sets the value to active on start

 **/etc/mygpiod.conf**
 ```